 2. Educate each employee on identifying email.

 With knowledge comes power and that’s the only way one can defend its company as the most crucial element of protecting employees from attacks is to teach them how to identify phishing emails quickly.
-Because hackers use real company logos and add small details to make their emails seem legitimate, red flags can be difficult to spot if you don’t know what you’re looking for.
+As hackers try their best to impersonate real companies by using their logo and adding minute details to make the emails look legitimate, surely red flags can be difficult to spot but not impossible you just need to be sure what you’re looking for.

 Click to know more in detail – https://www.comparethecloud.net/articles/security/7-tips-to-prevent-a-successful-phishing-attack-on-your-remote-team/